Think Blue, Count Two: Plot

 And look for a red shoe.

 It projects vivid shared hallucinations, including a warden, Talatashar's mother, a friend for Veesey, and a captain, who deescalate the situation, and help them resume travel.

-Safely on Wereld Schemering, Tratashar apologizes to Veesey, and thanks her Veesey for rescuing them.
+Safely on Wereld Schemering, Talatashar apologizes to Veesey, and thanks her for rescuing them.
 The two remain friends.

 Legacy

 The story's title is referenced in the 1998 anime series Serial Experiments Lain.
 In the series, Lain's father uses the password "Think Bule Count One Tow"[sic].